The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Effects of stellar properties on lithium abundances

-We need to identify a stellar parameter selection that includes only those stars hot enough to inhibit significant lithium depletion, whilst simultaneously maximizing our sample size of metal-poor stars.
-The hottest stars described above ($\teff>6400$~K), although the least affected by lithium depletion, are unfortunately the least useful for studies of the Spite Plateau.
-There are fewer metal-poor dwarf stars at those temperatures because they have short main-sequence lifetimes.

-Experimentation identified a temperature cut-off of $\teff>5850$~K as the best compromise between selecting those stars least affected by lithium depletion, and retaining a large sample of stars.
-In Figure~\ref{fig:lithium_selection}, we highlight stars with $\feh<-0.8$ (i.e., the metallicity range of halo stars): fuchsia dots for stars with $\teff>5850$~K, and purple crosses for stars below this temperature.
-This temperature selection removes the stars that form the lithium-poor tails in \logg.
-These cool stars can also be metal-poor stars that have lithium much lower than the canonical Spite Plateau abundance.
-There are a handful of hotter metal-poor stars that fall onto the Li-rich ``warm peninsula''; however, as we will see in Section~\ref{sec:ges_spite}, none of these stars are found in our halo samples.
-Of the 86,414 dwarf stars with reliable lithium abundances in our dataset, 53,819 have $\teff>5850$~K. For the 994 dwarf stars with metallicity $\feh<-0.8$, 486 have $\teff>5850$~K.
+For investigating the Spite Plateau, as has been done previously in the literature \citep[e.g.,][]{Melendez2010}, we want to identify a stellar parameter selection that includes only those stars hot enough to inhibit significant Li depletion, whilst simultaneously maximizing our sample size of metal-poor stars.
+Experimentation identified a temperature cut-off of $\teff>5850$~K as the best compromise between selecting those stars least affected by Li depletion, and retaining a large sample of stars.
+In Figure~\ref{fig:lithium_selection}, we highlight stars with $\feh<-0.8$ (i.e., the metallicity range of halo stars): black dots for stars with $\teff>5850$~K, and fuchsia crosses for stars below this temperature.
+There are a handful of hotter metal-poor stars that fall onto the Li-rich ``warm peninsula'' --- the stars least affected by any Li depletion.
+However, as we will see in Section~\ref{sec:ges_spite}, none of these stars are found in our halo samples.
+Of the 86,320 dwarf stars with reliable Li abundances in our dataset, 53,761 have $\teff>5850$~K. For the 992 dwarf stars with metallicity $\feh<-0.8$, 485 have $\teff>5850$~K.